Ewa6/quoteable-service/docs/api/subscribers-delete-subscriber.md

 HTTP/1.1 204 No Content
 ```

-Note that when you delete a subscruber, all associated quotes for that subscriber are also deleted.
+Note that when you delete a subscriber, all associated quotes for that subscriber are also deleted.
 This ensures data consistency and prevents orphaned quotes from remaining in the system.

 If you attempt to remove a subscriber that does not exist, the API will return a `404 Not Found` status code.